Nizam-e-Islam Party

-The Nizam-e-Islam Party (নেজামে ইসলাম পার্টি), is a religious-political party in Bangladesh and Pakistan.
-The party was founded in the city of Kishoreganj in 1952, by the Islamic scholars of erstwhile East Bengal, Pakistan as an offshoot of the Jamiat Ulema-e-Islam.
-It was one of the four political parties belonging to the United Front alliance which defeated the Muslim League in the 1954 elections.
+The Nizam-e-Islam Party (নেজামে ইসলাম পার্টি), officially the Bangladesh Nizam-e-Islam Party, is an Islamist political party in Bangladesh.
+The party was founded in the city of Kishoreganj in 1952, by the Islamic scholars of erstwhile East Bengal, Pakistan as an offshoot of the Jamiat Ulema-e-Islam Pakistan.
+It was one of the four political parties belonging to the United Front alliance which defeated the Muslim League in the 1954 legislative assembly election.

 History

 Establishment

 The Jamiat Ulema-e-Hind, founded in 1919, was a political body of Islamic scholars predominantly belonging to the Deobandi movement that opposed the partition of India.
 In 1945, a breakaway faction was formed under the leadership of Shabbir Ahmad Usmani, who was one of the founders of the original party.
 The new faction, known as the All-India Jamiat Ulema-e-Islam, supported the creation of Pakistan and sided with the pro-partition All-India Muslim League party.
 The organisation took the name Jamiat Ulema-e-Islam after the partition in 1947, and had representatives in both the western and eastern wings of the new Dominion of Pakistan.
 As a result of broken promises relating to Islamic governance, the Jamiat broke its ties with the Pakistan Muslim League in 1952.
 Its political wing, the Nizam-e-Islam Party, was subsequently formed at a three-day conference ending on 20 March in Haybatnagar, Kishoreganj.
 Athar Ali Bengali was appointed as the party's inaugural president, with Syed Muslehuddin as secretary-general and Ashraf Ali Dharnondoli as assistant secretary.